Skip to main content

 What kind of smash cake recipe should you make?

-Birthday parties for 1-year-olds are usually the first time babies actually get to dig into a cake.
+Birthday parties for one-year-olds are usually the first occasion babies actually get to dig into a cake.
 So, you will want to keep the recipe simple.
 An ordinary vanilla sponge cake is ideal for a baby’s smash cake.
 It’s light and fluffy enough to crumble in baby’s hands.
-Most pediatricians say chocolate is OK when children turn 1 in moderation, and first birthdays are special.
+Most pediatricians say chocolate is OK when children turn one in moderation, and first birthdays are special.
 If you have your heart set on a chocolate smash cake recipe, give it a go.

 Baby painting with balloons and cake for first birthday